peterdalle/mediacommtools/README.md

 - [G\*Power](http://www.gpower.hhu.de/) - statistical power analysis.
 - [ESCI (Exploratory Software for Confidence Intervals)](http://www.latrobe.edu.au/psychology/research/research-areas/cognitive-and-developmental-psychology/esci/2001-to-2010) - simulate confidence intervals using Microsoft Excel.
 - [Process macro for SPSS and SAS](http://processmacro.org/download.html) - plugin for moderator and mediator analysis.
+- [Power and N Computations for Mediation](https://davidakenny.shinyapps.io/MedPower/) - online tool by David A. Kenny to calculate power or sample size.
+- [Calculator for false positive risk (FPR)](http://fpr-calc.ucl.ac.uk/) - If you observe a significant p-value after a single experiment, what's the probability that your result is a false positive?
+By Colin Longstaff, David Colquhoun, Brendan Halpin.

 Convert effect sizes: